Learning the Interference Graph of a Wireless Network: Conclusions

 \subsubsection{Construct $M$ hidden interference graphs}

 We now construct a set of hidden interference graphs $G_{H1}, G_{H2},\ldots, G_{HM}$ as perturbations of $G_{H0}$.
-We get each by removing a single directed edge in $G_{H0}$.
-The edge removed must have connected a pair of nodes in distinct cliques in a group in $G_{H0}$.
-That is, we do not remove an edge between an independent node and a node in a clique.
+We construct each graph by removing a single directed edge in $G_{H0}$.
+The edge we remove connects a pair of nodes that are in distinct cliques in a single group in $G_{H0}$.
+To get the graph we do {\em not} remove an edge between an independent node and a node in a clique.

-In each group, there are $2d$ such edges.
-There are thus $2 d \lfloor n/(2d+s-1)\rfloor$ distinct edges in {$G_{H0}$} that can be removed.
+In each group, there are $2(d+1)$ such edges.
+There are thus $2 (d+1) \lfloor n/(2(d+1)+s-1)\rfloor$ distinct edges in {$G_{H0}$} that can be removed.
 If